theboxahaan/pipelines/README.md

 - [x]  Backpressure testing ???
 How do I do that ? - Issue Raised
 - [ ]  Write documentation
 - [ ]  Enable running different nodes on different machines - distribute the graph
+- [ ]  Add optional dependancies `aredis` for the distributed setup
+- [ ]  Add a proper demo for both cases